 Elijah Coles Brown, a student activist from Richmond, VA, attended the march in Washington, D.C., to speak on these human rights, and to speak for those who are no longer able to do so.
 Says Brown, “I am also here to represent those who didn’t get justice.
 Those like Trayvon Martin, those like Eric Garner, those like Michael Brown.
 Those that have already been through the shootings that have already been experienced every day in this nation.”

 Emphasizing the importance of Buddhists standing up for non-harm, Jon Aaron, a teacher from New York Insight, said that “It was wonderful to see such a strong contingent of the sanghas that are making up the Buddhist Action Coalition at today’s March.
 Taking a stand on any issue related to the Buddhist ethical precepts is essential for those in the Buddhist community and of course gun violence strikes at the core of non-harming.
-Many members of the NYI community are playing a leading role in the development of the Buddhist Action Coalition which I hope inspires others in the sangha to become actively engaged.”
+Many members of the NYI community are playing a leading role in the development of the Buddhist Action Coalition which I hope inspires others in the sangha to become actively engaged generic viagra from india.”
 His sentiment also recalls the emphasis the Buddha placed on sangha.

 Participating sanghas included New York Insight, Brooklyn Zen Center, Zen Center for Contemplative Care, Fire Lotus Temple, Village Zendo, Zen Mountain Monastery, and Won Buddhism of Manhattan.
 James Lynch, president of the Buddhist Council of New York also attended the March for our Lives.